UANATACA/VOL-REPO/vol_gui.md

 The SSL certificates are required to expose the validation web.
 If the web is not exposed, the SSL certificate demo files provided in the `vol_optimizer_docker.zip` can be used.

-Move to the following server path:
+Consider the following server path:

-	cd /home/bit4id/vol-volumes/vol-web-storage/
+	/home/bit4id/vol-volumes/vol-web-storage/

-Copy SSL certificate files to this path.
-If you don't have you own certificate, the provided demo certificate can be used.
+Please copy SSL certificate files here.
+If you don't have your own certificate, the provided demo certificate can be used.
+They are located at /opt/vol_optimizer/demo_SSL_certificate in the server.

 	cd /opt/vol_optimizer/demo_SSL_certificate/
-	cp server.cer /home/bit4id/vol-volumes/vol-web-storage/
-	cp server.key /home/bit4id/vol-volumes/vol-web-storage/
+	cp server.cer server.key /home/bit4id/vol-volumes/vol-web-storage/

 </br>